Simple and Optimal Randomized Fault-Tolerant Rumor Spreading: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have studied fault-tolerant rumor spreading algorithms in the initial failures model, where, for arbitrary $p\in (0,1)$, an arbitrary set of $pn$ processors may fail.
-The algorithms are based on introducing randomization to the elegant whispering algorithm of \cite{GasPelc96}.
+We have studied randomized fault-tolerant rumor spreading algorithms in complete graph topologies.
+The protocols can tolerate up to $cn$ initial node failures, where $c$ is an arbitrarily large constant less than one.

+Our algorithms are based on introducing randomization to the elegant whispering algorithm of~\cite{GasPelc96}.
 They have minimal message complexity and asymptotically optimal time complexity, do not require synchronization or activation of uninformed processors, do not need to assume an a priori bound on the number of faulty processors, and do not need an opening phase.

 We proved that the time complexity of the $\GP$ algorithm in the presence of random initial failures is asymptotically optimal, i.e., $O(\log n)$.
 The analysis is based on a new \emph{random wakeup model} and a novel coupling technique, which could be of independent interest.
 To deal with adversarial failures, we have proposed a \emph{randomized version} of the $\GP$ algorithm.
-While the randomized $\GP$ algorithm achieves best possible message complexity and asymptotically optimal time complexity, it has an overhead of a total number of $O(n \log^2 n)$ bits that need to be communicated.
-We have shown that, using a preprocessing step for storing $O(n h(n)/\log n)$ random permutations at the processors ($h \in \omega(1)$ being an arbitrary function tending to infinity), we can decrease this overhead to $O(n \log n)$ bits.
-In this protocol, the maximum number of bits that need to be appended to any message is in the order of $\log n$.
-The preprocessing phase of this protocol could be eliminated if a set $S$ of a polynomial number of permutations was constructed by an efficient deterministic algorithm such that for any $p<1$ and for any set $F$ of $(1-p)n$ faulty processors, with probability $1-o(1)$, the runtime of the $\GP$ protocol on a random permutation from $S$ is $O(\log(n))$.
+While the randomized $\GP$ algorithm achieves best possible message complexity and asymptotically optimal time complexity, it requires up to a linear number of additional bits that need to be communicated together with the original message.
+We have shown two different ways of reducing this overhead.
+One is to add a preprocessing step for storing $O(n h(n)/\log n)$ random permutations at the processors ($h \in \omega(1)$ being an arbitrary function tending to infinity).
+This decreases the message overhead to $O(\log n)$ bits.
+The preprocessing phase of this protocol can be eliminated by making use of adaptive $\log n$-wise almost independent permutations, which can be encoded with $O(\log^2 n)$ bits.
+An interesting problem is whether it is possible to eliminate the need for preprocessing by adding overhead of only $O(\log n)$ bits per message.

-\subsection{Acknowledgments}
+Another interesting avenue for future work is the design of whispering protocols that tolerate \emph{any-time failures} (i.e., nodes must not be crashed initially but can stop spreading the rumor at an arbitrary point in time).
+We are not aware of any existing work in this direction.

+\subsection{Acknowledgments.}

+The authors are happy to have received very helpful comments from anonymous reviewers, in particular the suggestion to use $k$-wise $\delta$-dependent distributions for the result presented in Section~\ref{sec:kwiseind}.

+We would also like to thank Ariel Gabizon for very interesting discussions and for suggesting the use of adaptive distinguishers.